-All our Artists are vetted for their professional work and experience engaging children and youth in visual arts activities.
-Our current Visual Artists include:
+All our Teaching Artists are vetted for their professional work and experience engaging children and youth in visual arts activities.
+Our current ELAN Artists in Visual arts include:

-Adele Reeves, Alyson Champ, Angela Marsh, Anna Jane McIntyre, Anne Lewis, Annie Lalande, Avy Loftus, Bronwen Moen, Carol Lyng, cj fleury, Deirdre Potash of ArtWill Studio, Elaine Lassonde, Emily Read, Emily Rose Michaud, Iris Kiewiet, Jessica Houston, Jimmy Baptiste, Julie Prescesky, Kate Battle, Kathleen Walsh-Moleski, Laurence Dea Dionne, Lisa Kimberly Glickman, Lisan Denise Chng, Leslie Bank-Satz,Maria Ezcurra, Marc Walter, Mary Hayes, Melanie Garcia, Musée ambulant, PAAL Partageons le monde, Peter Gibson, Tamsin Horsfall, Valerie Kimpton, Venus Lukic
+Adele Reeves, Alyson Champ, Angela Marsh, Anna Jane McIntyre, Anne Lewis, Annie Lalande, Avy Loftus, Bronwen Moen, Carol Lyng, cj fleury, Claudia Salguero, Deirdre Potash of ArtWill Studio, Elaine Lassonde, Emily Read, Emily Rose Michaud, Iris Kiewiet, Jessica Houston, Jimmy Baptiste, Julie Pomerleau, Julie Prescesky, Kate Battle, Kathleen Walsh-Moleski, Laurence Dea Dionne, Lisa Kimberly Glickman, Lisan Denise Chng, Leslie Bank-Satz,Maria Ezcurra, Marc Walter, Mary Hayes, Melanie Garcia, Musée ambulant, PAAL Partageons le monde, Peter Gibson, Rebecca Soulis, Sandra Dumais, Tamsin Horsfall, Valerie Kimpton, Venus Lukic

-The benefits of art-making to students are many.
-As Anna Jane McIntyre says, Visual Arts aids:
+The benefits of art education to students are many.
+As [Teaching Artist] Anna Jane McIntyre says, Visual Arts aids:

 … expression of complex emotions, connection to others through communal making and collaborating, problem solving, lateral thinking, working with what you have, learning from experience, encouraging novel paths of inquiry, developing resilience and grit, honing the intuition, developing dexterity and exploring what it is to be human [and] charting our differences and similarities across the ages.

-Many of our Artists engage in Outdoor Art or Land Art.
-As Marc Walter says, “When I approach any Land Art creation for a school, whether a sculpture or a space, I try to offer experiential learning based on inquiries, ideas and observations.
+Many ELAN Artists engage in Outdoor Art or Land Art.
+As [Teaching Artist] Marc Walter says, “When I approach any Land Art creation for a school, whether a sculpture or a space, I try to offer experiential learning based on inquiries, ideas and observations.
 It encourages the participants to be actively involved and to interact with Nature and the outdoors in a renewed fashion.”
-Through drawing, collage, painting, printmaking, sculpting and more, many of our Artists encourage students to work with materials that are easy to find through recycling/upcycling and in nature.
+Through drawing, collage, painting, printmaking, sculpting and more, many of our Teaching Artists encourage students to work with materials that are easy to find through recycling/upcycling and in nature.

 On a broader level, Visual Arts can help students understand how they fit and function in society.
-As Jessica Houston says,
+As [Teaching Artist] Jessica Houston says,

 I passionately believe in what Art offers us in terms of being able to re-vision and re-imagine and collectively do so… This question of imagination is so fundamental to human existence, and our possibility for moving forward in the world together as we try to create a sustainable future, one filled with beauty and joy and acknowledging the difficulties that we encounter and being able to transform them.

-Jessica’s enthusiasm for the transformational nature of Art is clear in Message in a Bottle, a project co-designed and facilitated by Jessica, Louise Campbell and Guillaume Jabbour that encourages connection between participants even while learning at a distance by sharing observations of their surroundings over the platform Zoom.
+Jessica’s enthusiasm for the transformational nature of Art is clear in Message in a Bottle, a sound and visual art workshop co-designed and facilitated by Jessica and Teaching Artists Louise Campbell and Guillaume Jabbour that encourages connection between participants even while learning at a distance by sharing observations of their surroundings over the platform Zoom.

-Emily Read’s project Stay Connected with the Grade 6 students of Carlyle Elementary School further affirms the transformational possibilities of Art.
+[Teaching Artist] Emily Read’s project Stay Connected with the Grade 6 students of Carlyle Elementary School further affirms the transformational possibilities of art workshops.
 As Emily says, “Bringing teachers, students and artists together allows us to create unique and meaningful projects that would otherwise not be possible.
 These experiences connect, revive and inspire us!”

 For more information, see: